 3. Drive our gas-guzzling motorhome fewer miles each year or purchase a smaller, more fuel-efficient motorhome for our trips to and from Oregon.
 This is a subject of debate by us and many others.
 We only get 8 miles per gallon and drive it about 5000 miles each year.
 This includes a few trips within Mexico such as to Puerto Vallarta for a long weekend, a week at Club Roca Azul on Lake Chapala in Jocotepec, Jalisco, and a few days in Mazatlan on our way north and south to the U.S. That means we use 625 gallons of gasoline per year to move our "home" from Mexico to the United States and back again, a figure we could reduce by half with a smaller, newer model.
 But, this is hugely offset by the amount of the earth's resources it requires to produce that new motorhome.
 Or, we could fly back and forth to Puerto Vallarta, storing our motorhome in Oregon, reducing the miles we drive it by about 4000 each year.
 But, each person who flies that far is responsible for the use of a huge amount of jet fuel burned to move bodies and their supplies back and forth.
 Last year we evaluated selling our motorhome, possibly buying a new motorhome, and we decided it is more efficient to continue driving our older model until it won't run any longer.
 I'm glad.
 I love our motorhome trips through Mexico, Arizona, Nevada, and Oregon!

 I encourage you to read more about our adventures and decision to retire in Mexico.
-My two eBooks are available on Amazon.
+My three eBooks are available on Amazon.
 If you enjoy them, please take a few minutes to leave a review on Amazon and/or Goodreads.
 I would appreciate it very much!